ycm-core/ycmd/README.md

       }
     return {}
   ```

+- `filename`: absolute path of the file currently edited.

 - `client_data`: any additional data supplied by the client application.
   See the [YouCompleteMe documentation][extra-conf-vim-data-doc] for an